frapa/tbcnn/README.md

-# Convolutional neural network for tuberculosis diagnosis
+# Tuberculosis diagnosis with a CNN

-This repo contains the implementation of the convolutional neural network for tuberculosis diagnosis described in [paper is coming, hepefully :-)].
+This repo contains the implementation of the convolutional neural network for tuberculosis diagnosis described in [paper is coming, hepefully :-)], which I will call tbcnn for short.
 The network uses frontal chest X-Rays images as input.

+## Requirements

+To run it properly:

+ * 8 GB of RAM.
+ * A nvdia GPU with cuda support (even a cheap one).

+Training on CPU will be *very* slow.

-## How to get it to work
+## Get it to work

 First clone the repo to your preferred location: